9 Tricks to Make Your Diet a Little More Mediterranean

-Choose heart-healthy olive oil instead of butter or vegetable oil.
+Choose heart-healthy olive oil instead of butter.
 “Use olive oil in salad dressings, when cooking fish and poultry, and to dip bread in it instead of spreading on butter or margarine,” says Jennifer Glockner, a registered dietitian nutritionist based in the Los Angeles area.
 “Try using olive oil in egg or tuna salads instead of using mayo.
 Add olives to salads or sandwiches.”

 Rebecca Lewis, in-house registered dietitian at HelloFresh, recommends swapping butter, an animal-based saturated fat that’s been associated with increased heart disease risk, for olive oil, which is a plant-based unsaturated fat that’s been linked with decreased heart disease risk.
 “Just remember that oils have a smoke point—the temperature at which they burn and lose their healthful properties,” cautions Lewis.
 “Extra-virgin oil has the lowest of all smoke points and thus burns the easiest.
 So when cooking, choose regular olive oil, which has a higher smoke point.”

 Fats will not make you fat, we now know, unless you’re snacking on sticks of butter or otherwise ingesting too many calories in general.
 So go ahead and give those healthy fats—such as those found in olive oil, avocado, eggs, nuts, and fatty fish—space in your fridge.
 Experts say these are the healthiest high-fat foods.

 The traditional diet of the Greeks and Spaniards rarely includes candy, baked goods, soda, and other sugar-sweetened beverages.
 “The Mediterranean diet is actually low in added sugars, which is just one reason it’s considered so beneficial for your health,” Upton says.